iapyeh/GGeditor/docs/Tutorial.rst

     For GGeditor installed after Jan 15, 2017:

-    Because the GGeditor starts to support mutliple accounts in that release.
-But this tutorial is not yet updated.
-There is a note for your:
+    GGeditor added support for multiple accounts in this release.
+But this tutorial is not yet updated:

-    Before your first committing to the Github.
-Please go "Settings" panel to set an accout for it to work.
+    Before your first committing to Github, you must go to the "Settings" panel and set an account.

 .. _h36711971261f3518968783337294a20:

 Tutorial
 ********

-The GGeditor assumes a scenario that
+GGeditor assumes a scenario where:

 #.
 You already have a project repository in the Github, and

 #.
 You already have a project in the readthedocs.org which corresponds to that repository.

-Because the Github and the readthedocs.org accept reStructuredText or markup formats only.
-You have to build documentation in markup or reStructuredText formats.
-But you are suffering on creating document with markup or reStructuredText formats.
+- Create a Google Docs document written in Markdown or reStructuredText formats.
+- Push a copy of the latest GDoc document revision to a file in a Github repository which ReadTheDocs.org renders into HTML and PDF.
+  - (Note that while GitHub supports many lightweight markup languages, Readthedocs.org only supports (Sphinx) reStructuredText and Markdown.)
+- Collaboratively build documentation in Markdown or reStructuredText formats.

 This is the flow chart of working with the GGeditor to build your documentation: